preactjs/preact-www/content/en/guide/v10/context.md

 We include the legacy API mainly for backwards-compatibility reasons.
 It has been superseded by the `createContext` API.
 The legacy API has known issues like blocking updates if there are components in-between that return `false` in `shouldComponentUpdate`.
 If you nonetheless need to use it, keep reading.

-To pass down a custom variable through the context a component needs to have the `getChildContext` method.
+To pass down a custom variable through the context, a component needs to have the `getChildContext` method.
 There you return the new values you want to store in the context.
 The context can be accessed via the second argument in function components or `this.context` in a class-based component.

 ```jsx
 function ThemedButton(props, context) {